cgrates/cgrates/docs/ers.rst

 		Number of SQL rows that can be selected at a time.
 0 or lower for unlimited.

 	**sqlDeleteIndexedFields**
-		List of fields to DELETE from the table.
+		List of fields to DELETE from the table. (combining *delete functionality with EEs and EEs **sqlUpdateIndexedFields**, you can achive moving or updating rows after they are read and proccessed)

 	**pgSSLMode**
 		The SSL mode for postgres db.